yell0w4x/webapp-e2e-tests/README.md

     ./run --sut-location https://google.com --headless

-To see the browser window within curent display issue following line.
+To see the browser window within current display issue following line.
 Note this only works for Linux or possibly for another environment with Xorg support.
 Also possible to run on MacOS, but with some adjusting applied.
 Note in none headless mode there is no video available.